Pretty Front Entry Decorating Ideas for Fall

 Fall Corn Garland

-Capture the season's charm with a rustic garland made from ears of fall corn and dried husks.
-Colors include ruby red, yellow, and purple, so you can pick the scheme that best matches your decor.
+Capture the season's charm with a rustic DIY garland made from ears of fall corn and dried husks.
+Colors include ruby red, yellow, and purple, so you can pick the scheme that best matches your outdoor decor.
 Create hooks by twisting small eye screws into the wide end of each ear.
 Bend the husks into loops and seal the pointy ends together with hot glue.
 Finally, string the ears onto twine, alternating with corn husks as you go.
-Hang above your door or along your porch eaves for a simply beautiful effect.
+Hang this fall display above your door or along your porch eaves for a simply beautiful effect.

 Decorative Bucket on Door